Game Location for Blue Jays vs Rays – 5/4/26

 Explain: Because change-ups are one of the most effective pitches to use, a pitcher who alters his pitch mix to use more of them will often see more success as a result.

-Tyler Heineman has experienced some positive variance in regards to his batting average since the start of last season; his .264 figure is a good deal higher than his .189 Expected Batting Average, based on the leading projection system (THE BAT X)’s interpretation of Statcast data.
+Vladimir Guerrero Jr. has suffered from bad luck when it comes to his home runs since the start of last season; his 18.2 HR per 600 plate appearances figure is quite a bit lower than his 27.6 Expected HR/600, based on the leading projection system (THE BAT X)’s interpretation of Statcast data.

 Explain: This player’s skill set matches up particularly well with the park he’s in today, which may lead to better-than-usual performance.